raviqqe/hm-error/README.md

-# hm-type-inference
+# hm-error

-Hindley-Milner type inference in Rust
+Hindley-Milner type inference with error types in Rust

 ## Usage